aybkao/savely/README.md

 # SAVELY

-The most beautiful budget app
+The most beautiful budget app.
+User-friendly interface to track your spending and savings, and a smart dropzone to read your receipts.

 ## Team